 - Damages and injuries occurred

 When a repair is being made, mechanics may need to install, replace, fix, detach, or separate one or several connected car parts.
 Making the necessary adjustments requires an expert understanding of automotive equipment, tools, features, capacities, and functions.
 More importantly, mechanics must pay close attention to detail to perform adequate repair and service.
+In some cases, the mechanic’s negligence may shift the liability from the at-fault driver to the repair shop.
 This disregard can appear in the following:

 - Buying aftermarket parts